fonil/dockerized-php/README.md

 # Dockerized PHP

-> A skeleton to build containerized microservices with Docker and based on PHP
+> A skeleton to build containerized PHP microservices with Docker

 [TOC]